Chlorophytus/broccoli/ARCHITECTURE.md

 Things will change frequently.
 This is just a brainstorming page...

+## Framebuffer

+The Broccoli PPU has two 320x240 framebuffers.

 ## Texture Cells

 The Broccoli picture processor is a 2D sprite-based powerhouse.